Monday, April 16, 2012

 Thursday, August 19, 2010

 Peep Flying.
-8" X 10", acrylic
+8" X 10", SOLD

 When I was an undergrad at UC Berkeley I took Ornithology, and a guy in the class called the sanderlings (the little guys running along the shoreline) "peeps".
 Cute name for the cutest little birds.
 Always active - almost like hummers.
 Most of the time they are feeding along the waves (I got a great pic of one nearly submerged by a wave - generally they escape in time) but then they will suddenly fly off.
 I was catching rays and great views of these guys last week.
 Love 'em!